aleph0io/lambda-java21-layer/README.md

 ## Known Issues

+Obviously, it's early days, and this is a preliminary release.
+There are a couple of known issues:

 1. The layer fails [CDS](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/class-data-sharing.html) (Class Data Sharing) during initialization.
 This creates some log traffic, and may adversely affect performance.
 2. It is only (lightly) tested
 3. Only x86_64 is supported

+I'll be working on these as I have time.
+PRs welcome!

 ### JVM Settings